Many kids love animals. Here are a few ways kids who love animals can make money.

 Wash dogs: Begin a service to wash dogs – a necessary challenge every dog owner faces.

 Breeding hamsters and rats: Not all parents will welcome a business that results in multiple rodents in the house, but hamsters, in particular, are a popular pet.
+(Read about the laws governing this practice here).

 Breeding mice: Again, this might not be popular with parents, but snake owners need mice to feed their snakes.
 Make sure there’s local demand for this “product” first!

 Breeding worms: Both fishermen and gardeners are eager for more worms.
 Fishermen use them as bait and worms help a garden’s soil.
 This is also a situation where it would be good to do some up-front market research to see if there is local demand for these products before getting started.
+(Click here to read about how to breed worms)

 Making cat toys: Most cat toys are fairly simple in design.
 Friskies, the cat food maker, has a series of videos that show how you can make do-it-yourself cat toys like a cat scratcher and a self-petting station.
+(Before jumping into this endeavor, read about the potential hazards of some cat toys here)

 Baking dog treats: Dog owners love to spoil their pets!
 Creating homemade, healthy dog treats at a reasonable price is likely to be a popular product.
 Farmers markets and other fairs could be a good place to sell your treats.